top of page

 "Essentially, it’s the relationships workers have -- with their coworkers, managers, leaders and organization -- that are significantly evolving.
 Many organizations are radically retooling the ways they do business, leaving many employees, including managers, stressed and disconnected," says the author Ben Wigert.

-People working in manufacturing facilities are caught up in the same wave as everyone else, and that seems to be making for a greater will to change than perhaps has ever been in place since the Industrial Revolution.
-We could say in all honesty that this era is a revolution of sorts, for people are thinking differently now as Maslow's Hierarchy creeps towards a summit of human capability, where the way we feel has as much to do with our decision-making process as the way we are expected to perform.
+People working in manufacturing facilities are caught up in the same wave as everyone else, and this seems to be making for a greater will to change than perhaps has ever been in place since the Industrial Revolution.
+We could say in all honesty that this era is a revolution of sorts, with people thinking differently now as Maslow's Hierarchy creeps towards a summit of human capability, where the way we feel has as much to do with our decision-making process as the way we are expected to perform.

 Through programme development and ongoing observation,